bhaskarrai101/k-means/README.md

 Step-3: Assign each data point to their closest centroid, which will form the predefined K clusters.

-Step-4: Calculate the variance and place a new centroid of each cluster.
+Step-4: Update the centroids based on the geometric mean of all the data point in the cluster.

 Step-5: Repeat the third steps, which means reassign each datapoint to the new closest centroid of each cluster.